ngadimin51/ndalu-wa-client/README.md

     ALWAYS CHECK YOUR .env FILE
     PORT = 3000 // port for your nodejs api
-    AUTH = Ndalu-server-uUdkfgli783pkfnlaskogoighr // key to protect your api server from attacker ORIGIN = http://localhost // your client domain
+    AUTH = Ndalu-server-uUdkfgli783pkfnlaskogoighr // key to protect your api server from attacker, you can change but must change the headers auth.
+Try using postman to generate the auth
+    ORIGIN = http://localhost // your client domain

 # EXAMPLE